kucsebatch14/KUCSE-batch-photo-android-app/README.md

 #### Contrubutor of the open source project
 - [Md.
 Shahidul Islam](https://github.com/shahidul56)

 # Rules
 > 1. Don't do evil.
-> 2. Don't repeat yourself.
+> 2. Only make one change per commit
-> 3. Only make one change per commit
+> 3. New ideas are welcome.

 #### :
     Copyright 2018  kucsebatch14